- Why coffee might be good for you

 So, in a nutshell, caffeine is bad for me because I process it very slowly.
 When I have a few cups of coffee and the quarter life is factored in, I could still be feeling the impact of that coffee in the wee hours of the night.

-Caffeine is an addictive drug – it’s crack and you know it
+Caffeine is an addictive drug

 And boy do I get addicted.
 I dip my toe in the water with one cup of decaf.
 By the end of the week I am at two espressos a day.
 A few weeks later I am thinking about a third cup, I start dreaming of my morning coffee as I am going to bed the night before.
 You get the idea.